 A few great reasons to manage your weight:

 - Being overweight puts extra strain on your heart, increasing the risk for developing high blood pressure and damage to your blood vessels that can lead to serious health threats.

 Increasing activity in order to lose weight

-For example, your doctor can help you figure out how many calories you need for weight loss and advise you on which types of activities are best.
+If you need to lose weight, talk to your health care professional about a healthy approach.
+For example, your health care professional can help you figure out how many calories you need for weight loss and advise you on which types of activities are best.